 Back down in the old city I sweep up on to the historic walls, which drape all the way around Dubrovnik.
 I could have taken an audio guide to fill me in on the rich story of the old Republic of Ragusa (Dubrovnik’s former name), but instead I battle on around the grand bastions on the 2km hike with only my imagination for company.
 It is these very walls that were attacked after all by the Baratheons.
 Finally I reach the highest point, the Minceta Tower, where Khaleesi Daenerys Targaryen sought the entrance of the House of the Undying.

 I end my first day reclining at the Buza Bar, a little bar in the city walls (buza means 'hole' in Croatian), where I meet a local kayak guide, Damien.
 He is well aware of the Game of Thrones connection.
 “It’s a bit weird.
 We’re used to the cruise ships, but this is something new.
 I’ve not seen Game of Thrones, but it is kind of cool to feel like we are living every day in a movie!”, he jokes.
+You may want to book such kayak guide to Lokrum Island and around the city walls.

 The next day it is time to take in King’s Landing from a totally different perspective, as I besiege it from the water.
 In the old town’s polished marble streets it is easy to forget that the hulking city walls were not a confection made just to please Hollywood.
 For centuries they protected Ragusa, whose motto was “Liberty must not be sold for all the gold in the world”.
 They were never breached and from kayak height Bokar Fortress surges skywards in a sweep that stirs vertigo in me.
 This was where Tyrion and Lord Varys planned the defence of King's Landing in season two.
 I’m glad Damien and I don’t have to tackle the walls in anger.